 In the United States, December 12 is National Poinsettia Day.

-I studied one summer in Cuernavaca, a little town south of Mexico City.
-There is a story told there in Mexico that long ago the people flocked to church on Christmas Eve because they loved to fill the Christ child’s manger with flowers.
+During college, I studied one summer in Cuernavaca, a little town south of Mexico City.
+In Mexico, the story is told that long ago the people flocked to church on Christmas Eve because they loved to fill the Christ child’s manger with flowers.
 A little boy named Jose was too poor to buy any flowers.
 The story continues that an angel appeared to him and told him to pick some weeds from the side of the road.
 Following the instructions, Jose brought the weeds to the church.
-When he put them in the manger, they changed into beautiful scarlet flowers, which the Mexicans call the “Flor de la Noche Buena,” the Flower of Christmas Eve.
+When he put them in the manger, they changed into beautiful scarlet flowers.
+The Mexicans call them the “Flor de la Noche Buena,” the Flower of Christmas Eve.